 ‘It was’ said Ikis, ‘although the place is very different today.’

 To underline the point, he took out his mobile and showed me some colour images of the village.
 On the headland, there was a mass of luxury houses and apartments.
 Only if you looked carefully could you see any sign of the church, a cross at the top of a steeple.
 The original stone houses in the bay were still there – on either side of them restaurants, hotels, and souvenir shops.

-Without intending to, I asked a question which stirred up emotions and got a somewhat indignant reaction:
+Without intending to, I asked a question which got a somewhat indignant reaction:

 ‘Doesn’t Aspasia get bored with sitting around here all day….
 I mean, this isn’t exactly a great place for an old lady…. doesn’t she ever want to go back to the village?’

 After I left Athens, I head east to the island of Evian.
-I stayed in a small family run hotel on the southern coast and spent my days swimming, walking, reading – and writing or rather, typing.
+I spent my days swimming, walking, reading – and writing or rather, typing.
 Autumn was a beautiful time to be in Greece, the main tourism season was over, the days were fine, the nights were cool and the ocean waters were still warm from the summer.

 My thoughts dwelled on the goddess Athena and the remarkable statues of her which originally formed the centerpiece of The Parthenon.

 For the ancient Athenians, she represented the victory of knowledge over authority, of democracy over the blind power of the dictator.
 History had never seen a deity like her: a goddess of knowledge and democracy, representing the triumph of the reason over ignorance and freedom over dictatorship.